SynixeTactical/Documents/guides/grenades.md

 ACE throwing makes grenades easier to use in Arma 3.
 Two additional keybinds are added in two different modes to assist with grenade usage, as well as a HUD element.

+Operators should always endeavor to use ACE Throwing as it allows for more accurate employment of the weapons.
+When throwing a grenade through a window, the operator should ensure the window is broken first.
+Otherwise the grenade will not go through and instead bounce back at the operator's feet.

-#### ACE Throwing Keybinds
+#### Keybinds

 - Shift + G
   - Pulls up ACE throwing.
 You will see the current grenade type, as well as a small keymap along with multiple dots in an arc fashion.
   - The dots represent the path of the grenade.
   - If a dot is green it means the grenade is expected to his the ground at the green dot.
-  - If a dot is yellow it means the dot will encounter be going through a closed space (like a window or doorway) and may hit a ledge and change direction.
+  - If a dot is yellow it means the dot will encounter be going through a closed space and may hit a ledge and change direction (like a window or doorway).
   ![Good grenade](images/grenades-good.jpg)
   - If a dot is red, it means that at that point in the arc the grenade will encounter a hard object and not be able to pass (like a wall).
   ![Bad Nade](images/grenades-bad.jpg)